 - violation of an order of protection (restraining order) or a no-contact order

 Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
-Getting a violent crimes lawyer in Sparta, IL involved early increases your chances of protecting your rights and securing the best possible result.
+The earlier a violent crimes lawyer in Sparta, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.

-Examples Violent Crime Charges We Defense in Sparta, IL
+Examples of Violent Crime Charges We Defend in Sparta, IL

 - Assault and Aggravated Assault: placing another person in immediate fear of being harmed.
 Aggravated versions involve weapons, special locations, or protected individuals.